History of Mongolia: Bogd Khanate (1911–1919)

-In its historical significance, the establishment of the Bogd Khaanate of Mongolia is comparable with the foundation of the unified Mongol Empire in 1206.
 With national independence, Mongolia entered the path of modernization.
 A parliamentary structure consisting of two chambers, the Upper Hural and the Lower Hural, was formed in 1914.
 A legal code, Jarlig yar togtughaghsan Mongol Ulus un hauli zuil-un bichig (or Zarligaar togtooson Mongol Ulsyn khuuli zuiliin bichig), was adopted in 1915.

 On 3 November 1912, the Russian Empire and Mongolia signed a bilateral treaty without the participation of China.
 This treaty meant recognition of the Bogd Khaan as the monarch of the sovereign "State of Mongolia" by Russia.
 Nevertheless, under strong pressure from the Russian and Chinese governments, the Treaty of Kyakhta (1915) between Russia, Mongolia, and the Republic of China "downgraded" the independence of Outer Mongolia to autonomy within China.
 The government of Mongolia maintained a position of preserving Mongolia's independence including Khalkha Mongolia, the Khovd region, Western Mongolia, Tuva, Inner Mongolia, Barga, and Upper Mongolia.
 The position of the Republic of China was that all of Mongolia was territories of China.
 The position of Russia was to reduce Mongolian independence to an autonomy limited to Outer Mongolia only.
 Negotiations continued for eight months as the Mongolian representatives firmly defended the independence of the country, but finally the government of Mongolia had to accept Russia's position.
 However, Outer Mongolia remained effectively outside the control of the Chinese, who on the other hand controlled Barga, Dzungaria, Tuva, Upper Mongolia, and Inner Mongolia in 1915.

 On 2 February 1913, Mongolia and Tibet signed a treaty of friendship and alliance.
-Mongolian agents and Bogd Khaan (he was a Tibetan) disrupted Soviet secret operations in Tibet to change its regime in the 1920s.